aiswaryasasidharan/CODTECH-Task1/README.md

 OVERVIEW OF THE PROJECT

-Project:Portfolio Website Redesign
+Project : Portfolio Website Redesign

-objective
+objective :
 Redesigning or creating a portfolio website, it's important to have clear objectives that guide the design, content, and overall user experience.
 Here are some common objectives for a portfolio website

-key Activities
+key Activities :

 Define Objectives and Goals
 Analyze Current Website